storefront-x/storefront-x/docs/modules/base.md

 > `@storefront-x/base`

 This is the base module for the whole application.
-It is framework and application agnostic so it provides only the general functionality and it should always be enabled.
+It is framework and application agnostic, so it provides only the general functionality and it should always be enabled.

 ## `config/` concept